shivamoberoi9/rules-validator/README.md

 You have been assigned a task to implement a validation framework in Java that validates data by using a set of programmatically configured rules.
 The rules should be implemented with reusability in mind.

 The task is to implement validators and rules for the two types listed below.
 The validation engine should be generic so that it can be extended with additional rules.
 If time runs short, focus on implementing validation for a Swedish personal number.

-Swedish Personal Number
+#Swedish Personal Number
 The Swedish personal number consists of 10 or twelve digits and a hyphen.
 The hyphen is replaced with a plus sign the year a person turns 100.
 The first 6-8 digits are the person's birthday.
 Among the last four digits the first three are a serial number and the last digit is a checksum that can be calculated using the Luhn algorithm.

 See wikipedia for Luhn algorithm: https://en.wikipedia.org/wiki/Luhn_algorithm

 The requirements for validating a swedish personal number:

-Requirements:
+  1. 10 or 12 digits
-10 or 12 digits
+  2. Can include hyphen or plus sign
-Can include hyphen or plus sign
+  3. Calculate and validate checksum using the Luhn algorithm

-Calculate and validate checksum using the Luhn algorithm Personal Name
+Personal Name

   Requirements:
-Not blank
+  1. Not blank
-Swedish alphabetical characters including swedish å, ä and Ö
+  2. Swedish alphabetical characters including swedish å, ä and Ö